ethsana/sana-docs/docs/working-with-ant/configuration.md

 ### LevelDB Open File Descriptors Limit

-Bee is designed to work on a lot of different hardware.
+Ant is designed to work on a lot of different hardware.
 To facilitate the exploration of this, we have given node operators access to leveldb's `--db-open-files-limit`.
-This influences the speed with which Bee can read and write to its database, and therefore its performance in forwarding and serving chunks.
-Some say setting this to much more than the default 200 leads to a much enhanced ability to participate in the swarm and get those BZZs!
+This influences the speed with which Ant can read and write to its database, and therefore its performance in forwarding and serving chunks.
+Some say setting this to much more than the default 200 leads to a much enhanced ability to participate in the sana and get those BZZs!
-Share your experience in the #node-operators channel of our [Discord server](https://discord.gg/wdghaQsGq5) to help us make this process more automated in the future!
+Share your experience in the #node-operators channel of our [Discord server](https://discord.gg/c72mpR7Erf) to help us make this process more automated in the future!

 ### ENS Endpoint

-The ENS domain resolution system is used to host websites on Bee, and in order to use this your Bee must be connected to an Ethereum blockchain node on the main network.
-If you would like to [browse the swarm](/docs/access-the-sana/browse-the-swarm) We recommend you sign up to [Infura's](https://infura.io) API service and set your `--resolver-options=https://mainnet.infura.io/v3/your-api-key`.
+The ENS domain resolution system is used to host websites on Ant, and in order to use this your Ant must be connected to an Ethereum blockchain node on the main network.
+If you would like to [browse the sana](/docs/access-the-sana/browse-the-sana) We recommend you sign up to [Infura's](https://infura.io) API service and set your `--resolver-options=https://mainnet.infura.io/v3/your-api-key`.

 ## Specifying Configuration